Did you know you are around 20 times more likely to get injured while riding a bike in the US than in Holland?

-In this video, learn all about how the concept of ‘Living Streets’ (or Woonerf), was realised in the Netherlands in order to restrict traffic casualties: “Making Amsterdam more bike-friendly was really about making the city less friendly for cars.”
+In the above video, learn all about how the concept of ‘Living Streets’ (or Woonerf), was realised in the Netherlands in order to restrict traffic casualties.

 As someone who came here from England, I can certainly say that I have never felt safer on a bike.
 We often joke about cyclists having the highest status on the roads here, but it’s true.
 The video makes a good point; it’s not just safety in numbers, it’s power!

-If you also love how accommodating the Netherlands is for bikes – if you, like me, know that it’s way better than cycling in your home country – then check out our video on 7 Ways the Dutch are Cycling right into the Future:
+If you also love how accommodating the Netherlands is for bikes – if you, like me, know that it’s way better than cycling in your home country — then check out the next video:

-Do you enjoy the biking paradise this country manage to achieve?
+Do you enjoy the biking paradise this country managed to create?
 Let us know in the comments!